Stan David

-Stanley Chaunce David (born on February 17, 1962) is an American former professional football player who was a linebacker for the Buffalo Bills of the National Football League (NFL).
-He played college football for the Texas Tech Red Raiders and was selected in the seventh round of the 1984 NFL draft with the 182nd pick overall pick.
+Stanley Chaunce David (born on February 17, 1962) is an American retired professional football player.
+He was a linebacker for the Buffalo Bills of the National Football League (NFL).
+He appears as number 48 on Sports Illustrated 's list The 50 Greatest New Mexico Sports Figures.

+Early life, family and education

 David graduated from Tucumcari High School in Tucumcari, New Mexico.

-Collegiately, he was a safety for the Texas Tech Red Raiders.
-He appears as number 48 on Sports Illustrated 's list of "The 50 Greatest New Mexico Sports Figures".
+College

+He played college football for the Texas Tech Red Raiders as a safety.

+Professional football career

+David was selected in the seventh round of the 1984 NFL draft with the 182nd pick overall pick.

+Career after football

-David became the city manager of Denver City, Texas.
+David was a city manager of Denver City, Texas.